From Explainable to Interpretable Deep Learning for Natural Language Processing in Healthcare: How Far from Reality?

-In addition, each of these method types presents different advantages and drawbacks (see section 4.2).
-In combination with the absence of benchmark studies, it is therefore significantly challenging to develop generalization frameworks regarding which XIAI method is most optimal per NLP and medical application.
-As a possible mitigation, attention mechanisms can potentially serve as generalization vehicles, given that they can enhance both performance and interpretability across applications.
-6) However, attention weights do not linearly correlate with model outcomes\cite{sun2021interpreting, balagopalan2021comparing}.
-Moreover, attention-based IAI is mainly based on visualization (of important attention weights) heat maps.
-These two limitations currently compromise attention-based IAI.
-7) The adoption of current XIAI in global healthcare and industry systems is challenging, given the absence of robust XIAI metrics which is an important barrier for their systematization.
-8) XIAI systematization and deployment necessitate further thorough work.
-Next to algorithmic opportunities that arise, a possible practical mitigation to accelerate the systematization of robust and transparent XIAI developments for NLP in healthcare is to bring ``humans into the DL loop'' \cite{mosqueira2023human,wu2022survey}: domain experts, end-users, policymakers and patients will be able to contribute to the design, development, evaluation and XIAI evaluation.
+Each of these method types presents different advantages and drawbacks (see subsection \ref{sec:4.2}).
+It is therefore substantially challenging to develop generalization frameworks regarding which XIAI method is most optimal across different NLP and medical applications.
+In that context, there is an unmet yet pivotal need to develop benchmark data/metrics to extensively evaluate XIAI methods across different NLP and medical tasks, with associated open-access codes.